lhofer/CS50_Rails_Seminar/todo_list_starting_out/README.md

 ####Step 3: controllers

-   Edits to "config/routes.rb" (creates this file here as well)
+   Edits to "config/routes.rb"

-1. generate a controller to tell your app what to do if someone tries to visit the home page. this generates a route to the index page for your welcome controller and a file to store the html that you want the visitor to see along with along with a few other files/folders related to that controller.
+1. generate a controller to tell your app what to do if someone tries to visit the home page. this generates a route to the index page for your welcome controller and a folder to store all the html pages related to welcoming the visitor, along with a few other files/folders related to that controller.

    $ bin/rails generate controller welcome index